The BRAVA Awards

 (United States)

-This award supports the work of contemporary visual artists and craftspeople working in the genre of Artists’ Books.
-Artists’ Books are works of art that utilize the concept of the book in some fashion, in works that often reveal themselves to the user over time and through interpretation, manipulation or storytelling.
-Artist’s books can include small edition works or one-of-a-kind objects.
-The BRAVA Award for Artists’ Books Artist is open to artists working in media including but not limited to fiber/textile, painting, sculpture, printmaking, photography, installation, ceramics, and mixed-media or collaborative projects.
-Open to artists who live and work in the United States.
+The BRAVA Award for Artists’ Books Artists supports contemporary visual artists and craftspeople working in the genre of Artists’ Books.
+These works of art incorporate the concept of the book in various ways, often inviting the user to engage with them over time through interpretation, manipulation, or storytelling.
+Artist’s books can be small edition works or unique one-of-a-kind objects.
+This award is open to artists working in a range of media, including but not limited to fiber/textile, painting, sculpture, printmaking, photography, installation, ceramics, and mixed-media or collaborative projects.
+The award is open to artists who live and work in the United States.

 Native American & First Nations Artist Award